GDelevoye/kmers_removal/README.md

 # kmers_removal

-Small example of how a list of kmers (specified in a .txt file) can be removed from a genome assembly
+Small example of how a list of kmers (specified in a .txt file) can be removed from a genome assembly.
+An example can be found in "notebook", where we remove some human kmers from the mouse genome.

 # Requirements